scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Enchanters Tools
   During a long rest you may attempt to enchant a single piece of mundane gear.
 Enchanted gear lasts for 3 days and count as magical equipment for the duration.
-After the Ehcantment ends the gear returns to being mundane.
+After the Enchantment ends the gear returns to being mundane.
 To enchant a piece of gear you must have mana available and enough enchanting supplies for the enchantment.
 Then you must pass the enchanting roll, with failure consuming the mana and supplies but not giving the enchantment.
 Most cities and towns will sell enchanting supplies.

   The enchanting roll uses your skill with your enchanters tools.
 You may spend additional mana, adding a proficient die for every 3 mana added.
 Ammunition loses it's enchantment on hit, whether the effect is triggered or not.